jchristie14/htlQuiz/readme.md

 <script>var whatever = true</script>
 ```

 The first tag links a separate javascript file whose code will execute as the page is loaded.
-The second will execute when the browser reaches this tag and will set the variable “whatever” to the value of “true.”
+The second will execute when the browser reaches the tag and will set the variable “whatever” to the value of “true.”

 **8. What is the difference between these two javascript snippets?**